neos/neos-development-collection/Neos.Neos/Documentation/References/CommandReference.rst

 This command creates a new user which has access to the backend user interface.

 More specifically, this command will create a new user and a new account at the same time.
-The created account is, by default, a Neos backend account using the the "Neos.Neos:Default" for authentication.
+The created account is, by default, a Neos backend account using the the "Neos.Neos:Backend" for authentication.
 The given username will be used as an account identifier for that new account.

 If an authentication provider name is specified, the new account will be created for that provider instead.